clay-one/composer-core/docs/api-ref/component-cache.md

 So, when using any form of component caching (including default), you should either:

-* Make sure your component is not used in multi threads at the same time, like if your application is not multi-threaded or you only access Composer or components on the main thread
+* Make sure your component is not used in multi threads at the same time, like if your application is not multi-threaded or you only access `ComponentContext` or components on the main thread

 * Make sure your components **do not have any object-level or class-level state**.
 This means no fields, no properties and no static states.
 Because they can be accessed from all threads entering methods of